JPLee01/pandas-project/README.md

 76           6.8          2.8           4.8          1.4  versicolor
 77           6.7          3.0           5.0          1.7  versicolor
 78           6.0          2.9           4.5          1.5  versicolor
 79           5.7          2.6           3.5          1.0  versicolor
 ```

 #### Print Summary Statistics for all the Species (Rounded to 3 Decimal Places)
-To display a Summary Statistics for all the Species the Pandas.DataFrame.describe command is used within the code:
+To display a summary statistics for all the species the Pandas.DataFrame.describe command is used within the code:
   * Note the Pandas.Round command is also implemented to round the results to 3 decimal places for aesthetics.<sup>[6](#myfootnote6)</sup>
 ```
 print("Summary Statistics of all the Species (Rounded to 3 Decimal Places):")